AP.6 Graduate Policies

 • Credit Level.
 Only graduate courses may apply toward the degree.

 • Credit Hours.
-Candidates must earn a minimum of 72 graduate credits, which may be reduced on the basis of a completed master's degree or other suitable, approved transfer work.
-(See AP.6.5 Credit by Exam, Reduction or Transfer)
+Candidates must earn a minimum of 72 graduate credits, which may be decreased on the basis of suitable, approved transfer work.
+(See AP.6.5 Credit by Exam or Transfer)

 • Unique Credit.
 At least 24 credits of the doctoral degree program must be applied only to that degree, i.e., they cannot be used to fulfill the requirements of another degree or certificate program.